Free Homeschool Life Skills Curriculum

 Practical Money Skills (Pre-K to 12th)

-This website offers money skills lessons organized by grade range.
+Practical Money Skills offers money skills lessons organized by grade range.
 Topics range from basics for the very young, such as “What is Money?” to more comprehensive courses for teens and young adults.
-Downloadable lesson guides, worksheet, quizzes, and tests are provided.
+Downloadable lesson guides, worksheets, quizzes, and tests are provided.